Quick Start Guide

 • You need to have port 5001 available on the local machine as this will be used for a local image registry.

-If you are using Docker Desktop, you need to have the following enabled:
+If you are using Docker Desktop, you will need to enable the following:

 • Allow the default Docker socket to be used (Settings->Advanced).